sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 -	[Corporate Housing by Owner](http://www.corporatehousingbyowner.com/) -- corporate housing

--	[PadMapper](http://www.padmapper.com/) -- Craigslist & Kijiji listings on a map
+-	[PadMapper](http://www.padmapper.com/) -- Zumper-owned, listings on a map

 -	[Lovely](https://livelovely.com/) -- Subsidiary of RentPath; looks a lot like PadMapper, but with a lot of really cool extra features.